| T (continued) |

 An energetically-choreographed musical that is loosely based on Shakespeare's tale of ill-fated lovers, Romeo and Juliet.
 A landmark, highly-honored, ground-breaking Broadway musical transposed to the big screen and set on location in 1950s New York on the Upper West Side.
 With a memorable musical score from Leonard Bernstein and lyrics by Stephen Sondheim.
 Includes such popular songs as "The Jet Song," "America," "Cool," "I Feel Pretty," "Something's Coming," "Tonight," "One Hand, One Heart," and "Maria."
 Two rival teenaged gangs, the Puerto Rican Sharks, led by Bernardo (Chakiris) and the white Jets, led by Riff (Tamblyn) rumble with each other for turf on the sidewalks and streets of the city.
 Two young people on opposing sides, Polish Jet member Tony (Beymer) and Bernardo's sister Maria (Wood) become 'star-crossed' lovers.
 His attempts at peace-making during a rumble accidentally lead to the deaths of both gang leaders and further tragic circumstances in a tear-stained scene set on an outdoor basketball court.
 Academy Award Nominations: 11, including Best Adapted Screenplay.
 Academy Awards: 10, including Best Picture, Best Supporting Actor--George Chakiris, Best Supporting Actress--Rita Moreno, Best Director, Best Sound, Best Musical Score.

-Starring: Elizabeth Taylor, Richard Burton, George Segal, Sandy Dennis
+| Who's Afraid of Virginia Woolf?
+(1966) Starring: Elizabeth Taylor, Richard Burton, George Segal, Sandy Dennis

 Director: Mike Nichols